-- incorporated as a company limited by guarantee (without share capital) under section 8 of Companies Act, 2013. - register on 25th October 2021.
+- 1. Ujjwala Plus Foundation is a joint venture of IOCL, BPCL and HPCL with fund contribution in the ratio of 50:25:25 which was incorporated as a company limited by guarantee (without share capital) under section 8 of Companies Act, 2013. - 2.
+A subsidiary of the company, Indian Catalyst Private Limited has been dissolved and name has been struck off from the ROC's register on 25th October 2021.